teaching-on-testbeds/k8s-ml/deploy_lb/index.md

 The core idea is that you have multiple pods running and the traffic is always redirected to the pod which is not busy and is least utilized.

-Let's see a demo to verify that the response always comes from a different pod.

-ssh into node-0

 To deploy an app with a load balancer we will be needing a manifest file.
 To file is already there in the folder deploy_lb named as deployment_lb.yaml.